speedscale/docs/docs/cli/speedctl.md

----
-description: Your friendly command line tool for working with Speedscale cloud.
----

 # speedctl

+Your friendly command line tool for working with Speedscale cloud.

 ### About